keithbuhler/keithbuhler.github.io/_posts/2018-01-17-the-last-jedi-review.md

 But for these reasons, among others, I think it's Rian Johnson's best by far followed by Looper and Brother's Bloom.

 My sense is that it is *probably* better than Rogue One or Episode VII, but I'm open to negotiating that.

+But with all that said -- it defied expectations, added to the Star Wars Universe, opening up possibilities by ruining simplistic plans for Episode IX.

+It was a surprising movie that made all of us wonder what in the wide galaxy will come next.
+And restoring that wonder was worth the price of admission.